MicrosoftDocs/learn/learn-pr/student-evangelism/void-detection-edge-devices-lva/includes/2-build-video-analytics-solution.md

 You'll use the following components in the design of the solution:

 - **Azure IoT Hub:** Azure IoT Hub provides a cloud-hosted solution back end to connect virtually any device.
-- **Azure IoT Edge virtual machine:** It is a virtual machine to install the runtime.
-In this module, you will open network port 8181 to enable communications between your virtual machine and the web application.
+- **Azure IoT Edge virtual machine:** It's a virtual machine to install the runtime.
+In this module, you'll open network port 8181 to enable communications between your virtual machine and the web application.
 - **Live Video Analytics on IoT Edge:** is an [IoT Edge module](http://docs.microsoft.com/en-us/azure/marketplace/iot-edge-module) that has functionality to be combined with other Azure edge modules.
 Examples of such modules include: Stream Analytics on IoT Edge, Cognitive Services on IoT Edge, and Azure services in the cloud such as Media Services, Event Hub, Cognitive Services.
 - **Custom Vision Service:** Custom Vision lets you build, deploy, and improve your image classifiers.
 An image classifier is an AI service that applies labels (representing classes) to images based on their visual characteristics.
 - **Media Services: **Azure Media Services is a collection of cloud and edge media workflow services that enable you to build solutions that require live and batch video analytics, transcoding, multi-device delivery services, content protection, and live event broadcasting at scale.